petermarkley/tollerus/README.md

 Use it to fill out a new dictionary entry.
 When you hit "save" at the bottom, it will write the new entry to your main XML file, and update the `next_id` file as appropriate.

-If you perform this action in another environment, make sure to synchronize changes to your live server and rerun `/scripts/sh/languages/db_reset.sh`.
+If you perform this action in another environment, make sure to synchronize changes to your live server.
+In either case, you will need to rerun `/scripts/sh/languages/db_reset.sh` to update the database from the new XML data.

 ### Caveats